run-ai/docs/docs/developer/inference/submit-via-yaml.md

         gpu-fraction: "0.5"
 ```

 Jobs with MPS enabled requires a change in the above YAML.
-Specifically, the limits section:
-should be omitted and replaced with:

 ``` yaml
 spec: